 Tiny pinch kosher salt

 6 ounces (175ml) hot black coffee

 1 tablespoon (15ml) 2:1 simple syrup (see note)

 Combine heavy cream, malted milk powder, brown sugar, and salt in a mixing bowl or bowl of a stand mixer.
 Beat, using the whisk attachment, electric beaters, or a whisk, until dry ingredients are evenly incorporated and cream forms soft peaks.

 To make a 2:1 simple syrup, combine 1/2 cup (120g) granulated sugar with 1/4 cup (60ml) water in a small saucepan.
 Heat over medium heat, stirring, until sugar is fully dissolved.
-In these recipes, you can add the syrup hot, since the drinks are hot; any extra can be stored in the refrigerator up to 3 months, and often longer.
+You can add the syrup hot, since the drink is hot; any extra can be stored in the refrigerator up to three months, and often longer.

 |Total Sugars 167g|

 |Vitamin C 0mg||2%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|